quoniammm/mine-kaggle/README.md

 # mine-kaggle
-this is some about kaggle competition
+this is some about kaggle competition.